danpeirce/NopSCADlib/djp/readme.md

 * The leads on the LED need to be spread out to match the holes.
 * I made a addition to the existing library adding a new board type as PERF20x17.
-  My actual perf board has traceses joining the holes in the x direction.
+  My actual perf board has traces joining the holes in the x direction.
 I have not yet worked out the best method to add this.
 * I will add the off board jumper wires.